 - State law prohibits gun sales or transfers to, and gun purchases by, individuals on the terrorist watchlist maintained by the Terrorist Screening Center administered by the Federal Bureau of Investigation.

-- “Everything we know about the San Bernardino terror attack investigation so far,” Los Angeles Times, Dec.
-14, 2015, at http://www.latimes.com/local/california/la-me-san-bernardino-shooting-terror-investigation-htmlstory.html. ⤴︎
+- LA Times Staff, “Everything we know about the San Bernardino terror attack investigation so far,” Los Angeles Times, Dec.
+14, 2015, http://www.latimes.com/local/california/la-me-san-bernardino-shooting-terror-investigation-htmlstory.html. ⤴︎

 - 18 U.S.C. § 922(t). ⤴︎

 - Eugene Kiely, “Rubio Wrong on Terrorist List,” Factcheck.org, Dec.
 7, 2015, http://www.factcheck.org/2015/12/rubio-on-terrorist-watchlist. ⤴︎

 - Christopher Ingraham, “From 2004 to 2014, over 2,000 Terror Suspects Legally Purchased Guns in the United States,” Washington Post, Nov.
 16, 2015, https://www.washingtonpost.com/news/wonk/wp/2015/11/16/why-the-nra-opposed-laws-to-prevent-suspected-terrorists-from-buying-guns. ⤴︎

 - Eric Bradner, “9-in-10 on terror watch list who sought guns were approved in 2015,” CNN, June 14, 2016, http://www.cnn.com/2016/06/14/politics/terrorist-watch-list-91-percent-approved-guns/index.html. ⤴︎